-At the study site, a camp was established at the following coordinates: 17°50'28.3''N, 94°32'05.4''E, elevation: 417 m (Fig. 6).
-Three listening points were selected from which gibbon calls were monitored during five consecutive mornings.
-The coordinates of the listening points and the survey hours spent at each of them are listed in Table 2.
-Only one listening point (LP3) proved to be unsuitable because of its location in a valley and was replaced by a new post (LP4) after one survey day.
+At the study site, a camp was established at a location with the following coordinates: 17°50'28.3"N, 94°32'05.4"E, elevation: 417 m (Fig. 6).
+Three listening posts were selected from which gibbon calls were monitored during five consecutive mornings.
+The coordinates of the listening posts and the survey hours spent at each of them are listed in Table 2.
+Only one listening post (LP3) proved to be unsuitable because of its location in a valley and was replaced by a new post (LP4) after one survey day.